chenkelmann/neo2-awt-hack/README.md

     --patch-module java.desktop=/your/path/to/the/jar/neo2-awt-hack-0.5-java8oracle.jar

 This can not be added to the `vmoptions` since it is a cli parameter.
-So to add it, you must find the startup script for pycharm or whatever you want to hack and add it to the actual java cli call (which is usually the last thing in the script).
+So to add it, you must find the startup script for your IntelliJ-based IDE (Idea, PyCharm, Android Studio, CLion etc.) you want to hack and add the above option to the actual java cli call (which is usually the last thing in the script).

-E.g. the last lines in my `clion.sh` now look (almost) like this:
+E.g. the last lines in a `clion.sh` or `idea.sh` now look (almost) like this:

     "$JAVA_BIN" \
       -classpath "$CLASSPATH" \